ReeseKevinYe/ReeseTemplate.github.io/index.md

 ## Portfolio
-Please check below of the projects that I have completed throughout my studies.
+Please scroll down below to see the recent projects that I have completed and made throughout my academic and personal journey.

+If you like a specific skillset, you can click on the icons below to filter the different projects.

 ---